hkahng92/Java-Portfolio/ServiceLayer.md

 *The same approch could be used to design DAO TDDs, except that we wouldn't need to worry about having mocks.*

+#### How to mock an external microservice?

+* Case (1): An external service that is called using RestTemplate and DiscoveryClient

+	First, the setUp:

+		private TaskerServiceLayer service;
+		private TaskerDao taskerDao;
+		private RestTemplate restTemplate;
+		private DiscoveryClient discoveryClient;

+		@Value("${adServerServiceName}")
+		private String adServerServiceName;

+		@Value("${serviceProtocol}")
+		private String serviceProtocol;

+		@Value("${servicePath}")
+		private String servicePath;

+		@Before
+		public void setUp() throws Exception {

+			// We call the mock methods here setUpTaskerDaoMock();
+			setUpRestTemplateMock();
+			setUpDiscoveryClientMock();

+			// We use a custome made service layer constructor to pass on the mocked classes and properties service = new TaskerServiceLayer(taskerDao, discoveryClient, restTemplate, adServerServiceName, serviceProtocol, servicePath);

+		}

+	Second, we mock the RestTemplate:

+		private void setUpRestTemplateMock() {

+			restTemplate = mock(RestTemplate.class);

+			doReturn("BOGO large 2 topping pizzas!").when(restTemplate).getForObject("http://localhost:6107/ad", String.class);
+		}

+	Finally, we mock the discoveryClient:

+		private void setUpDiscoveryClientMock() {

+			discoveryClient = mock(DiscoveryClient.class);

+			// discoveryClient returns a LinkedList of DefaultServiceInstances with hostName and portNumber List<ServiceInstance> instances = new LinkedList<>();

+			DefaultServiceInstance defaultServiceInstance = new DefaultServiceInstance("","","localhost",6107,true);

+			instances.add(defaultServiceInstance);

+			doReturn(instances).when(discoveryClient).getInstances("adserver-service");
+		}

+* Case (2): An external service that is called using Feign Client

+Still figuring this one out!

 ### Using ServiceLayer in the controller

 To use the ServiceLayer in the controller, we simply `@Autowired` the serviceLayer in the controller class to use its methods: